amimoto/sioba/sioba/README.md

         *   The interface internally calls `await self.send_to_control(b"hello\r\n")`.
         *   `send_to_control` iterates through all registered `_on_send_from_xterm_callbacks`.
         *   A terminal UI component (like `sioba_nicegui.XTerm`) registers a callback here.
 This callback takes the data and updates the visual terminal display for the user.
-        *   If it's a `PersistentInterface`, the data is also fed to its `pyte.Stream` to update the virtual screen state.
+        *   The data is also fed to its `pyte.Stream` to update the virtual screen state.
-        *   If it's a `BufferedInterface`, the data is added to its scrollback buffer.

 4.  **Data Flow (Frontend to Backend):**
     *   When the user types in the terminal UI: